Families Suffering from Domestic Violence

 For a comprehensive review of the landscape of supportive housing in New Jersey read The Journey to Community Housing with Supports.

-In the state of New Jersey 17 different types of housing arrangements are available for older adults.
+In the state of New Jersey, 17 different types of housing arrangements are available for older adults.
 Help in paying for some of these options may be available for individuals with low incomes.
-In addition to housing assistance, many communities offer their senior residents additional services including transportation, congregate housing services, emergency response systems linked to hospitals or police stations, hospital outpatient medical services, health care education programs for the elderly and their families, shopping services, and telephone monitoring and personal visits by volunteers.
+In addition to housing assistance, many communities offer their senior residents additional services including transportation, congregate housing services, emergency response systems linked to hospitals or police stations, hospital outpatient medical services, healthcare education programs for the elderly and their families, shopping services, and telephone monitoring and personal visits by volunteers.
 Check with your county Area Agency on Aging for the availability of services in your area or call 1-877-222-3737 for further information.

 The Richman Group is currently leasing newly constructed, affordable housing apartments in Toms River.
 There are one and two bedroom apartments available for those of low income.
 Priority will be given to those who have been impacted by Storm Sandy.
-Find out more information about this opportunity here.

 Reverse Mortgages for Senior Citizens